 And this concept embodies the release.
 From the “little bits of joy” to the “viper’s pit,” Thad Kopec paints a realistic, irresolute picture of our life.
 I hope that we as humans can see the beyond our doubts that our lives are beautiful and meaningful even when we’re falling apart.
 You’ve done great work, Thad.
 We can’t wait for more.

-The Ridge is available on iTunes and other major online retailers (but go with iTunes; they pay their artists best).
+The Ridge is available on iTunes and other major online retailers.
 Be sure to check out Thad Kopec at the following links.